-Choosing a type of flooring for a space that will be used by multiple children on a regular basis presents a number of challenges.
+Choosing a type of flooring for a space that will be used by multiple children regularly presents several challenges.
 You need a material that can withstand rough play, not to mention the all-too-common stains that kids leave in their wake.
 The flooring should be easy to clean so that it can be sanitized periodically to ensure a healthy environment.
 You also want a floor that is comfortable and preferably soft to help prevent injuries.
 The use of bright colors can help to stimulate creativity and inspire activity.
 Here are five good options.

 Rubber Floor Tiles

 Resilient Vinyl Sheets

 Some people are hesitant to use vinyl in a commercial children’s location because it is known to off-gas small amounts of volatile organic compounds (VOCs).
 These are toxic elements that are released from the material after installation.
 But higher-quality products may off-gas significantly lower levels of VOCs, and even the amount given off by even the worst offenders is minimal and diminishes as the flooring ages.
 However, there is evidence showing that VOCs from vinyl can irritate children who have respiratory sensitivity.

 Natural Linoleum Flooring